EtheaDev/InstantObjects/Readme1st.txt

 The Demos folder also features a few other programs that help demonstrate or test specific features:

-IntroIW is an IntraWeb version of the Intro application.
-It shows how to use IO on the server side of a web application (which, thanks to IntraWeb's paradigm, is exactly the same as in a standard application).

 EvolveTest is a testbed application for the database structure evolution feature.
 Please see the documentation to know more about database evolution and the TInstantDBEvolver component.